An expat guide to healthcare and health insurance in Bahrain

 - Total expenditure on health as % of GDP (2014): 5

-Healthcare in Bahrain
+Healthcare in Bahrain for expats

 The Kingdom of Bahrain has a modern and comprehensive health system.
 The country has 24 health centres, three clinics, a multidisciplinary medical facility (Salmaniya Medical Complex), a psychiatric hospital, a geriatric hospital and four birthing centres.
 Medical facilities and services to the public are equivalent or almost equivalent to private health services in other countries of the world.